bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

   In 8.0 (pre 8.0.4) the static pages were located directly inside the :file:`webContent` folder.
 From 9.1 (8.0.4) on these pages are no longer accessible.
-  You need to move the static JSF pages to the new folder in your |axon-ivy| Project.
+  You need to move the static JSF pages to the new folder in your Axon Ivy Project.
   Please refer to the chapter :ref:`static-jsf-pages` for more information.